Codecademy/docs/content/go/concepts/strings/terms/hassuffix/hassuffix.md

   - 'paths/computer-science'
 ---

 The **`HasSuffix()`** function in Go is used to check if a specified suffix exists on a given string.
-The function returns true if the given string has the specified suffix, otherwise it returns false.
+The function returns `true` if the given string has the specified suffix, otherwise it returns `false`.

 ## Syntax